jundalisay/superb/content/en/research/ranald/hands/chapter-04.md

 some understanding of the complicated chemistry governing human energy, sex, and nervous reactions, from the simplest reflex to in- volved inhibitions and neuroses.

-This same machinery of nerve communication and glandular secre- tions, which decides the weight, height and nervous and muscular responses of the individual, also determines the development of the From studying a large number of hands, I have been able to hand. associate particular types of palmar structure with specific character- istics.
+This same machinery of nerve communication and glandular secretions, which decides the weight, height and nervous and muscular responses of the individual, also determines the development of the

+From studying a large number of hands, I have been able to hand.

+associate particular types of
+palmar structure with
+specific characteristics.

 For example, the consistency of the hand tells much about the A firm, full, elastic palm, warm and alive to the touch, indicates a person who is active, well-directed, alive.
-Flabbiness shows individual. a phlegmatic disposition, to which action comes with an effort.
+Flabbiness shows individual.

+a phlegmatic disposition, to which action comes with an effort.
 If the palm is at the same time both flabby and covered with minute lines, you may be sure that the subject dissipates his energies in